AndrewPenry/f8/doc/errors.md

 ## 803xxx

-803 errors are general DB and Docuement errors
+803 errors are general DB and Document errors

 -  803001 Document not found
 -  803002 Failed to insert Document